BabitMF/bmf/bmf/docs/example/Example_GPUTranscode.md

 See more details in the `test_gpu_transcode()`.

-`test_gpu_transcode_1_to_n()` shows the BMF can transcode one video to several videos in the same time.
-Just add more encode module with different parameters after the same decode module.
+`test_gpu_transcode_1_to_n()` shows that BMF can transcode one video to several videos in the same time.
+Just add more encode modules with different parameters after the same decode module.

 ## Transcode with FFmpeg CUDA filters

 There're many CUDA filters in the FFmepg that can be used in the BMF through `ff_filter`.
 Using CUDA filters eliminates the copy overhead exits in the CPU filters when we are using GPU transcoding.

-Using these filters is really simple. just pass filter'name and paramters to the `ff_filter`.
+Using these filters is really simple.
+Just pass filter'name and paramters to the `ff_filter`.
 But you should be careful about where the data reserves.
 For example, in the `test_gpu_transcode_with_overlay_cuda()`, the logo is png and is decoded and processed in the CPU.
 The video is decoded by the GPU so the frames are in the GPU.
 Because we will use CUDA filters and GPU encoding, we should upload the result of logo to the GPU.
 Here we use hwupload_cuda filter.

 ## Multiple threads and multiple processes